wonss737/FM24-matchengine-maker/README.md

 4. Move the newly generated physical_constraints_update.jsb into the physics folder located inside the simatch folder.

+    (You can create simatch folder using "Football Manager 2024 Resource Archiver".)

     Rename the moved file from physical_constraints_update.jsb to physical_constraints.jsb.

     (Overwrite or delete the original physical_constraints.jsb.)

-5. Launch "Football Manager 2024 Resource Archiver" from Steam.
+5. Launch "Football Manager 2024 Resource Archiver".

     (If it is not installed, go to Steam's "Tools" section and install it.)

-6. Create Archive in the Resource Archiver.
+    Create simatch.fmf using Resource Archiver.

-    Choose the simatch folder where you placed the new physical_constraints_update.jsb.

-7. Move the generated simatch.fmf to the FM24 installation folder.
+6. Move the generated simatch.fmf to the FM24 installation folder.

 You can see instruction example at src/usage_example.mp4